ibm-cloud-docs/activity-tracker/ibm-internal-only/at_guidelines_event_definition.md

 **Use the action type `list` for events that report a user's request to view all resources for a type of a resource in your service.**
 {: important}

+**Use the action `configure` instead of `update` for events that report a user's request to enable or disable a setting, a feature, or a resource.** This action applies to update actions that only allow 2 values as part of the change.
+You must specify in requestData or responseData the value that is set with the request so the users are clear on what value has been defined.
+{: important}

 ### compliance (JSON)
 {: #compliance}